rackerlabs/support-how-to/content/cloud-monitoring/troubleshooting-the-rackspace-monitoring-agent.md

 2. Verify that the **/etc/rackspace-monitoring-agent.cfg** file exists and contains a valid agent token.
-3. Check for errors and status information in the **/var/log/rackspace-monitoring-agent.log** file.
+3. Check for errors and status information in the **/var/log/rackspace-monitoring-agent.log** file:

-4. Verify that port 443 is open (added as a public firewall rule).
+        $ less /var/log/rackspace-monitoring-agent.log

+    This excert from a log file below is demonstrating a connection timeout failure:

+    "Fri Feb 19 10:02:47 PM 2016 **ERR: Connection**: agent-endpoint-lon.monitoring.api.rackspacecloud.com:443 (agent-endpoint-lon.monitoring.api.rackspacecloud.com:443) -> **ETIMEDOUT**"

-5. Run the following command to verify that the agent is running:
+4. Run the following command to verify that the agent is running:

         $ ps aux | grep rackspace-monitoring-agent

+    or

+        $ service rackspace-monitoring-agent status

+    Attempt to start it if it's not shown as running:

+        $ service rackspace-monitoring-agent start

+5. Ensure that you have firewall rules that allow IPv6 communication or if you have IPv6 disabled, make sure that the firewall is permitting the agent to communicate.

 ### Windows